CoinFabrik/scout-soroban/README.md

 cargo install cargo-scout-audit
 ```

-To run Scout on your project, navigate to its root directory and execute the following command:
+To run Scout on your project, navigate to the root directory of your smart contract (where the `Cargo.toml` file is) and execute the following command:

 ```bash
 cargo scout-audit
 ```

+:warning: Make sure that your smart contracts compile properly.
+Scout won't run if any compilation errors exist.

 For more information on installation and usage, please refer to the [Getting Started](https://coinfabrik.github.io/scout-soroban/docs/intro) section in our documentation below.